 I’ve created a process with four steps.
 Let’s get started.

 But before we get into it, for those of you who are new to my blog/podcast, my name is Sara.
-I am a CFA® charterholder and I used to be a financial advisor.
+I am a CFA® charterholder and financial advisor marketing consultant.
 I have a weekly newsletter in which I talk about financial advisor lead generation topics which is best described as “fun and irreverent.”
 So please subscribe!

 #1 Get a two week incubation period by limiting daily meetings